Essure Injury Attorneys in Boston

 As a device, Essure is composed of two small metal coils.
 These metal coils consist of nickel, titanium, and stainless steel among other materials.
 While initially hailed as a viable alternative to other forms of birth control, the FDA soon began investigating complaints about Essure in 2015.
 Following their investigation, in 2017 the FDA required a ‘black box’ warning, the strictest label the FDA can give to be placed on the Essure device.
 In April of 2018, the FDA restricted sales of Essure to medical centers and physicians who agreed to adhere to a strict standard checklist with patients when it came to inserting Essure.
 While the FDA initially took the stance that Essure’s benefits outweighed the risks, after receiving over 16,000 complaints with injuries ranging from fatigue and heavy blood loss all the way to punctured organs, they stated the warning label on Essure must be updated.

-While cases represent varying factors based on an individual’s circumstance, if you or a loved one were implanted with an Essure birth control device and the device caused a severe injury, please contact us to speak with an experienced Essure injury attorney at the Law Offices of Jeffrey S. Glassman and we will help you get the compensation you deserve.
+While cases represent varying factors based on an individual’s circumstance, if you or a loved one were implanted with an Essure birth control device and the device caused a severe injury, please contact us to speak with an experienced Essure injury attorney at the Jeffrey Glassman Injury Lawyers and we will help you get the compensation you deserve.

 Approved in 2002, Essure is a permanent birth control device for women originally manufactured by Conceptus, Inc., but in 2013 was purchased by Bayer AG and became a fully owned subsidiary of the German pharmaceutical company.
 Introduced into the market as an alternative to tubal ligation, Essure does not require an invasive surgical incision as instead it is inserted by a doctor through the vagina into the fallopian tubes.
 After 90 days, the patient would meet with the doctor to ensure that the device has taken hold properly.
 The goal is for scar tissue to build up overtime around the device, keeping sperm from reaching the eggs and as a result stopping the chance of conception.